Car collection of the 29th Sultan of Brunei: Rolls-Royce collection

 As of 2011, the Sultan of Brunei holds the Guinness World Record for the largest private Rolls-Royce collection, with more than 500 Rolls-Royce vehicles.

 Phantom VI

-The Rolls-Royce Phantom VI was produced from 1968 to 1990, and was commonly used by the British Monarchy.
-The Sultan of Brunei custom ordered four Phantom VIs, named the Rolls-Royce Cloudesque.
+The Rolls-Royce Phantom VI was produced from 1968 to 1990, and was commonly used by the British monarchy.
+The Sultan of Brunei custom ordered four Silver Clouds, named the Rolls-Royce Cloudesque.
 The car was a modernised version of the Rolls-Royce Silver Cloud, produced from 1955 to 1966, having undergone engine modifications and transmission upgrades.

 Silver Spur II

 The Rolls-Royce Silver Spur II was a luxury limousine produced by Rolls-Royce from 1989 to 1993.
 The Sultan of Brunei also custom ordered a Rolls-Royce Silver Spur II stretch limousine for his wedding day, but had the car customised such that the whole vehicle was plated with 24-carat gold, with the limousine having an estimated price of US$14 million.